andmikey/lendingclub-analysis/README.md

 Instructions
 ------------

-1. Clone the repository
+1. Clone the repository:

 ```bash
 $ git clone https://github.com/andmikey/lendingclub-analysis.git
 ```

-2. Download the data + place in correct folders
+2. Download the data and place in correct locations:

 ```
 This is best done by hand, unless you already have the API tool set up.